 The AEI is an ongoing assessment of National Collegiate Athletic Association (NCAA) athletic departments’ policies and practices around LGBTQ inclusion.

-Launched in 2017 and 2019 and now updated regularly on this evergreen site, the AEI is a first-of-its-kind report provides a comprehensive look at how NCAA athletic departments are supporting their LGBTQ student-athletes, coaches, administrators, staff, and fans.Learn More Read the Executive Summary
+Initially conducted biannually in 2017 and 2019 and now updated regularly on this evergreen site, the AEI is a first-of-its-kind report providing a comprehensive look at how NCAA D-I institutions are supporting their LGBTQ student-athletes, coaches, administrators, staff, and fans.Learn More Read the Executive Summary

 Meet transgender high school athlete Aryn, and learn why the AEI matters for LGBTQ+ student athletes.

 Despite a growing number of athletes coming out as LGBTQ+ in college (and before being recruited), less than 3% of NCAA D-I athletes compete in departments that fully protect their LGBTQ+ identities through policies and practices captured by AEI metrics.

 When LGBTQ+ educational resources are available, LGBTQ+ student-athletes and staff can seek resources and support without fear of repercussions.
 Yet, 77% of Division-I athletic departments do not offer any resources.

 Of over 9,000 sport fans surveyed, the majority believed spectator stands were the most dangerous and unwelcoming of all places for LGBTQ+ people in sports.
 Still, a vast majority of D-I athletic departments (80%) do not have a fan code of conduct or guide for fan behavior of any kind.